clarkdatalabs/techandtexts/index.md

 Tech and Texts is an open seminar/workshop hosted by the University of Michigan Library to explore applied technology and theory.
 This semester our focus will be on text analysis.
 Over the course of the Fall 2017 semester we will meet every other Wednesday from 10:30am - 12:00pm to discuss, explore and experiment with various computational textual analysis technologies and theoretical texts.
 Meetings will be held in the Clark Library Presentation Space (2 South Hatcher).

 Meetings are open to anyone at any skill level.
 It is not necessary to attend all meetings; please join us as you have time and interest.
 The text discussions will include a brief introduction to the reading.
 Tech explorations will be an open format for experimentation and shared learning (please bring a laptop).
-If you have any questions about the series you can contact Justin Joque (joque@umich.edu) or Alix Keener (alixkee@umich.edu).
+If you have any questions about the series you can contact Justin Joque ([joque@umich.edu](mailto:joque@umich.edu)) or Alix Keener ([alixkee@umich.edu](mailto:alixkee@umich.edu)).

 PDFs of all of the readings are available.
-Please register by filling out this form and we will give you access to download them.
-Last years schedule is available [here](https://docs.google.com/forms/d/e/1FAIpQLSdgnz1XNqmNPU8nAVzMtOXturYoOIHBukKJV-KHuYrnFUSwDQ/viewform){:target="_blank"}.
+Please register by filling out this [form](https://docs.google.com/forms/d/e/1FAIpQLSdgnz1XNqmNPU8nAVzMtOXturYoOIHBukKJV-KHuYrnFUSwDQ/viewform){:target="_blank"} and we will give you access to download them.
+Last years schedule is available [here](https://clarkdatalabs.github.io/techandtexts/fall_2016){:target="_blank"}.

-Fall_2017 Schedule:
+#Fall_2017 Schedule:

 September 20th - Overviews: Bookworm and Google Ngram Viewer HathiTrust Research Center Bookworm